Revolutionary Advancements in Sensor Technology! A Quantum Leap Forward. - YANoticias

 – **Implementation Costs**: Initial development and integration may require substantial investment.

-– **Complexity of Technology**: The advanced nature of quantum sensors may necessitate specialized training for personnel.
+– **Complexity of Technology**: The advanced nature of quantum sensors may necessitate specialised training for personnel.

 ### Limitations